MithrilJS/mithril.js/docs/trust.md

 }
 ```

-The Mithril component above simply copies the script tag's code into the `oncreate` hook and declares the remaining HTML tags using Mithril's `m()` syntax.
+The Mithril.js component above simply copies the script tag's code into the `oncreate` hook and declares the remaining HTML tags using Mithril.js' `m()` syntax.

 #### Avoid HTML entities